Exposing Citation Vulnerabilities in Generative Engines

-Answers to Japanese questions for GEs are generated in Japanese, and answers to U.S. questions are generated in English.
+Answers to Japanese questions are generated in Japanese, and answers to U.S. questions are generated in English.

-We query political parties that satisfy each country's requirements for national political parties as primary information sources.
+We target political parties that satisfy each country's requirements for national political parties as primary information sources.
 Specifically, in Japan we target nine parties: ``Liberal Democratic Party (LDP)'', ``Constitutional Democratic Party of Japan (CDP)'', ``Komeito'', ``Japan Innovation Party (JIP)'', ``Democratic Party for the People (DPP)'', ``Japanese Communist Party (JCP)'', ``Reiwa Shinsengumi (Reiwa)'', ``Sanseito'', and ``Conservative Party of Japan (CPJ)''; in the U.S. we target five parties: ``Republican Party (GOP)'', ``Democratic Party (DP)'', ``Green Party (GPUS)'', ``Libertarian Party (LP)'', and ``Constitution Party (COP)''.
 We prepare twenty questions for each party, resulting in \(180\) questions for Japan and \(100\) questions for the U.S. respectively.